Geography of Afghanistan: Land cover of Afghanistan

-Among the various types of land cover, rangeland covers a significant portion of Afghanistan's northern and eastern regions, accounting for 44.58% of the country's total area in 2018.
+Rangeland covers a significant portion of Afghanistan's northern and eastern regions, accounting for 44.58% of the country's total area in 2018.
 It has decreased slightly from 47.97% in 2000.
 Barren land, primarily found in the central and southern regions, accounted for 34.82% of the country's land area in 2018.
 Its size has remained fairly consistent over the years.
 In contrast, irrigated agriculture has steadily increased from 2.81% in 2000 to 3.30% in 2018.
 Irrigated agriculture is primarily concentrated in the southern and southwestern regions, particularly along river valleys and in areas with a consistent water supply.
-The development of new irrigation systems, as well as the demand for food crops, will undoubtedly have an impact on distribution.

 According to an ICIMOD study from 2000, the total forest area was 18,548 km2.
 Between 2000 and 2018, the forest area remained relatively stable at 18,134 km2.
 This indicates that there was a balance of deforestation and afforestation during this time.
 Approximately 1,291 km2 of forest land was gained from rangeland, implying that some rangeland was converted to forest.
 In 2000, the total snow area was 9,496 km2.
 Between 2000 and 2018, the snow area decreased to 7,485 km².
 This implies a loss of 2,011 km2 of snow cover over the 18 years.
-The extents of Rangeland and Grassland vary depending on how snow-covered areas are classified.
+The extents of rangeland and grassland vary depending on how snow-covered areas are classified.

-The Forest land cover category had the largest patch area, slightly increasing from 7883 ha to 8045 ha in 2018.
-The core area of the forest has also increased somewhat, from 12841 ha in 2000 to 13510 ha in 2018.
+Forest cover land in Afghanistan is around 2.8%, equivalent to 2000000 ha.
+Since the 1980s, much of forests in Afghanistan have been destroyed and the timber exported to neighboring Pakistan.
+As a result, large percent of Afghanistan's land faced soil erosion and desertification.
+The government and the public continue to encounter this problem by planting millions of new trees.
+It made felling illegal in all provinces of the country.
+Afghanistan had a 2018 Forest Landscape Integrity Index mean score of 8.85/10, ranking it 15th globally out of 172 countries.
+For the year 2015, 100% of the forest area was reported to be under public ownership.